FarmasiaVR/farmasia-vr-certificate-backend/docs/development_environment_and_deploying.md

 # Development environments and deploying

 ## Local development environment
-There is a docker-compose.yml file in the repository root to aid local development.
+There is a docker-compose.yml file in the repository root to aid local development, but it assumes you have Postgres installed locally.

 The React UI needs to be built before starting up the composed environment: